Discrimination at work - mediation and conciliation

 Find out how Acas may be able to help you with mediation at

 If you can't sort out your problem with your employer, but you have a complaint you could take to an employment tribunal, Acas might be able to help you sort things out using conciliation.

 This is where someone from Acas, called a conciliator, works with you and your employer to try to find a solution to your problem.
 Conciliation can take place before or after you’ve made your claim in the employment tribunal.

 Acas conciliation is impartial, confidential, voluntary and free.

-From 6 April 2014, if you want to make a claim to a tribunal you'll have to notify Acas of your intention to make a claim.
-Acas will then offer Early Conciliation to try and resolve the dispute before a claim is started.
-Early Conciliation is not compulsory, but you must always notify Acas of your intention to make a claim.
-If you don’t want to take part in Early conciliation, or if you don't reach a settlement, Acas will issue you with a certificate and you'll then be able to make an employment tribunal claim.
+If you want to make a claim to a tribunal you'll have to notify Acas of your intention to make a claim.
+Acas will then offer early conciliation to try and resolve the dispute before a claim is started.
+Early conciliation is not compulsory, but you must always notify Acas of your intention to make a claim.
+If you don’t want to take part in early conciliation, or if you don't reach a settlement, Acas will issue you with a certificate and you'll then be able to make an employment tribunal claim.

 Reaching an agreement

 During mediation or other negotiations with your employer you may reach an informal agreement about your discrimination problem.
 An informal agreement isn’t legally binding.
 This means it can’t be enforced in the employment tribunal and you can still take legal action about the same issue if you want to.

 During negotiations or conciliation, you may be able to reach a formal agreement or settlement with your employer.
 A formal agreement is legally binding.
 This means it can be enforced in the employment tribunal.
 It also means you can’t complain to the tribunal about the same discrimination problem.